News & Events

 393 Macaulay Rd is located among the wide, tree-lined streets of Kensington, within the industrial fabric of the area.
 Our site sits between two of Melbourne’s significant waterways with the Moonee Ponds Creek to the east and Maribyrnong River to the west.
 A century ago, the streets were occupied by drovers, cattle, sheep, wool stores and flour mills.
 Today, many of these historic warehouses are home to artist studios, workshops and breweries – intermixed with Victorian cottages that skirt the surrounding streets.

-During construction of 393 Macaulay Rd or the lease period, our residents’ personal circumstances may change.
-If you would like to be contacted if an apartment becomes available, please join the waiting list by entering your details below.
+During construction of 393 Macaulay Rd or throughout the lease period, our residents’ personal circumstances may change.
+If you would like to be contacted if an apartment becomes available, please provide your details below.